kubevirt/containerized-data-importer/README.md

 #### RBAC Roles

 CDI runs under a custom ServiceAccount (cdi-sa) and uses the [Kubernetes RBAC model](https://kubernetes.io/docs/admin/authorization/rbac/) to apply an application specific custom ClusterRole with rules to properly access needed resources such as PersistentVolumeClaims and Pods.

-> NOTE: The cdi-controller-deployment.yaml in the manifests directory should be updated if deploying manually with kubectl to use the correct Namespace where the deployment is running.

 #### Protecting VM Image Namespaces